marcin-kli/MP2/TEST.md

 ___
 ## Code Validation

- At the and of the project I used two websites to validate a code
+ At the and of the project I used two websites to validate the code
  * [Jshint](https://jshint.com/) to test JavaScript
  * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to validate CSS
  * [Nu Html Checker](https://validator.w3.org/) to test HTML